cloud-66-internal/help.cloud66.com/_includes/_inlines/GettingStarted/common/building-your-classic-stack/building-your-classic-stack_step-3-define-your-application-v1.md

 **Prerequisites**

 You must know the URL for your Git repository and the associated Git branch.
-For instructions on retrieving the Git repo URL and how to format it for this procedure, refer to [Access a public Git repository](http://community.cloud66.com/articles/accessing-your-git-repository#public) or [Access a private Git repository](http://community.cloud66.com/articles/accessing-your-git-repository#private).
+For instructions on retrieving the Git repo URL and how to format it for this procedure, refer to [Access a public Git repository](https://help.cloud66.works/{{ include.product }}/tutorials/1901-01-26-access-your-code.html) or [Access a private Git repository](https://help.cloud66.works/{{ include.product }}/tutorials/1901-01-26-access-your-code.html)

 1. In the _About your app_ dialog box, do the following actions:
     *   In the _Your Git Repo URL_ box, enter the URL for your Git repository.